CERT-Polska/mwdb-core/README.md

+**This is a pre-release version.** You're welcome to try it, but if you want a smooth installation experience and stable interface you should wait for the official release instead.

+We're working hard to deliver all of these things as soon as possible.
+Stay tuned and [follow our Twitter](https://twitter.com/CERT_Polska_en)!

 # Malwarecage

 Malware repository component for automated malware collection/analysis systems.

-Under the hood of [MWDB service](https://mwdb.cert.pl) hosted by CERT.pl.
+Under the hood of [mwdb.cert.pl service](https://mwdb.cert.pl) hosted by CERT.pl.

 **Features:**

-- Storage for malware binaries and static/dynamic configurations
+- Storage for malware binaries and static/dynamic malware configurations
 - Tracking and visualizing relations between objects
 - Quick search
-- Data sharing mechanism
+- Data sharing and user management mechanism
 - Integration capabilities via webhooks and plugin system

 ## Basic installation via Docker Compose